To collect and send information to Tanium for troubleshooting, collect

 - Check for Discover artifacts on your endpoints.
 Ask the question: Get Has Discover Artifacts = "true" from all machines.
 If any endpoints are returned by this question and you want to clean the artifacts off the endpoint, contact your TAM.

 - Check for Discover plugin schedules.
-From the Main menu, click Configuration > Common > Plugin Schedules.
+From the Main menu, go to Console > Configuration > Common > Plugin Schedules.
 If plugin schedules exist for Discover, contact your TAM.